Success with Brassicas:

 The Case for Brassica Planting Programs

-Planting programs are where timing and temperature connect to a grower's best advantage.
-Planting programs work because different brassica crop varieties perform better in different seasons, or seasonal "slots."
-Seasonal slots differ in tune with seasonal cycles, as temperatures and daylight are increasing and decreasing.
-Because of the varietal differences, it is preferable to grow a series of different varieties in sequence, rather than simply repeating the very same variety across the entire breadth of your growing season.
-This is especially true for broccoli, mini and sprouting broccolis, and cauliflower.
+Planting programs are succession planting plans that make use of different varieties for different seasonal slots.
+Planting programs work because of differences in how varieties respond to changes in temperature and daylength; it is preferable to grow a series of different varieties in sequence, rather than simply repeating the very same variety across the entire breadth of your growing season.

 Critical Development Periods in Broccoli & Cauliflower